ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 Don't believe our good
 And I'd save her if I could

-[BURGUNDIANS:]
+[POLITICIANS:]

 Cut the confessions, forget the excuses
 I don't understand why
-you're filled with remorse
+You're filled with remorse
 All that you've said
 has come true with a vengeance
-Her followers turned against her
+Her other followers turned against her
 You backed the right horse
 What you have done
 will be the saving of everyone